prakritj/ds105_wallstreetbets/index.md

 ### Obtaining Data

-We opted to use Python to obtain and analyse data, and used [PRAW](https://praw.readthedocs.io/en/stable/), a wrapper for the reddit API, to get our data from Reddit.
-Being an API wrapper, it is very straightforward to use compared to dealing with the API mannually, featuring many quality-of-life features such as automatically setting a request limit of 60 per minute.
-Furthermore, the documentation is elaborate and well-written, and the wrapper stores post and comment data in objects with attributes.
-This is far superior compared to just using the API raw where data is returned in a JSON format which is extremely messy and unncessarily difficult to deal with.
+We opted to use Python to obtain and analyse data, and used [PRAW](https://praw.readthedocs.io/en/stable/), a wrapper for the Reddit API, to get our data from Reddit.
+PRAW is extremely easy to use, automatically handling request limits while following all of Reddit's API rules (and thus not jeopardising our Reddit Dev account).
+The documentation is elaborate and well-written.
+Most conveniently, PRAW stores post and comment data in objects with attributes, allowing us to easily store and manipulate them later on without losing or cluttering our datasets.
+We then stored these objects in Pandas Dataframes so we could easily organise, filter, and iterate over them.

-After this, we were able to easily store our data in Pandas Dataframes, a 2-D tabular data structure faster and more efficent than Python's default lists, dictionaries and arrays, to organise and iterate over them.

-*need to expand on this* Done? -William

-*talk about issue regarding more comments here briefly*.
+**Too Many Comments**

+One limitation

 ## Analysing our Data